 Chris Shatto - Hospitality Recruiter and Expert Contributor, Linkedin

-Meet our Expert: Chris is a respected hospitality leader with over 20 years of experience in upscale and luxury hotels and clubs, and is the owner of Gecko Hospitality, a renowned recruiting firm.
+Meet our Expert: Chris is a respected hospitality leader with over 20 years of experience in upscale and luxury hotels and clubs and owns Gecko Hospitality, a renowned recruiting firm.

 1. What are the most in-demand skills for waitstaff that should be featured on a candidate's resume?-